What happens when I get an attachment of earnings order?

 - If you don’t reply you might get a summons to go to court for questioning.
 If you keep ignoring the court’s correspondence you could be prosecuted.

 - You can also apply to the court at a later date to suspend the attachment of earnings.

-An attachment of earnings can only be ordered by the court if you’re employed by someone else, you’re taxed on a ‘pay as you earn’ (PAYE) basis or receiving occupational pension or tax credits.
+An attachment of earnings can only be ordered by the court if you’re employed by someone else, you’re taxed on a ‘pay as you earn’ (PAYE) basis or receiving occupational pension.

 How much will I pay on an attachment of earnings?